Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 ## 3. System Features

-As soon as you open the application, a log-in possibility will be provided so than you can authehticate yourself.
+As soon as you open the application, a log-in possibility will be provided so than you can authenticate yourself.

-In order to do this, you have to insert your credentials asked: type your e-mail in first and then your password.
+In order to do this, you have to insert your credentials: type your e-mail in first and then your password.
-If your access data is correct then  it’s going to appear a list with the options you have attributed to your role.
+If your access data is correct then a list with the options you have attributed to your role will appear.

  ###  **3.1 Human Resource Manager(HRM)**
 As an HRM, you're responsible for managing collaborator skills, jobs, and team assignments.
 Here's how you can accomplish your tasks: